electron/electron/docs/api/base-window.md

 Emitted when window session is going to end due to force shutdown or machine restart or session log off.

-#### Event: 'unresponsive'

-Emitted when the web page becomes unresponsive.

-#### Event: 'responsive'

-Emitted when the unresponsive web page becomes responsive again.

 #### Event: 'blur'

 Emitted when the window loses focus.